lorforlinux/docs.beagleboard.io/boards/capes/relay.rst

         return 0;
     }

-C Source with gpiod.h and File Descriptors
+C Source with LibGPIOd-dev and File Descriptors
 ***********************************************

 Also...if you are looking to dive into the new interface, libgpiod-dev/gpiod, here is another form of